-The bathroom Is another common area where falls occur.
+The bathroom is another common area where falls occur.
 Like kitchens, water can create a slippery floor.
 Additionally, falls occur in the bathroom late at night when lights are dim.

 To help prevent falls, here are some basic suggestions that go along way for many seniors.

-Be proactive: remove falling hazards.
 A proactive plan is always preferable to seeking reactive treatment.
 Reduce the risk of falls inside the home by eliminating falling hazards in every room.

 In the unfortunate case that your loved one does fall, here are some proactive measures you can take to minimize the pain and damage:

 Remain active.
 Physical activity improves flexibility, balance, and coordination.
 It also keeps muscles limber and joints smooth — so encourage your loved one to stick to regular walking and stretching routine.
 Even better, help them out by finding an activity you both enjoy doing together!

 Ensure they are getting plenty of calcium & vitamin D for bone strength.
 Vitamin D and calcium deficiencies are all too common amongst seniors, which is why it is important to make sure they are getting enough of each.
 Vitamin D and Calcium Supplements help to improve bone health.